 In June 2017, the Playing Rules Oversight Panel approved a proposal from the NCAA Skiing Committee to transition from a printed rules book to a rules modification document.
-The committee's rationale was based on the significant use of and reference to U.S. Ski and Snowboard Association (USSA) and International Skiing Federation (FIS) rules within the NCAA Skiing Rules Book.
-This is the first edition of the NCAA Skiing Rules Modification Document.
+The committee's rationale was based on the significant use of and reference to U.S. Ski and Snowboard Association (USSS) and International Skiing Federation (FIS) rules within the NCAA Skiing Rules Book.

 The most significant change between the rules book and this rules modification document is the layout of the document itself.
-Rules that were previously listed as following the USSA and/or FIS guidelines, are no longer listed in this document.
+Rules that were previously listed as following the USSS and/or FIS guidelines are no longer listed in this document.
 Changes to rules modifications are listed in bold.